mrzealot/preprocessor/_posts/2020-01-18-csikszentmihalyi-mihaly-flow.md

 > > Enjoyment, as we have seen, does not depend on what you do, but rather on how you do it.

 Nehéz szakértővé válni bármelyik fent felsorolt területen -- és amúgy is csak egy-kettőre lenne elég egy egész élet -- de amatőrök lehetünk!
-És más a korlátozott figyelem is végtelenszer több lesz, mint az eddigi nulla.
+És már a korlátozott figyelem is végtelenszer több lesz, mint az eddigi nulla.

 ## Elme